 There are 19 landlocked countries in the world.
 A landlocked country is a sovereign country that is enclosed entirely by land.
 A landlocked country may be surrounded by one or more countries having access to a high sea or by one or more landlocked countries.
+For several landlocked developing countries, the lack of sea access can pose a challenge economically, as access to trade routes is more limited.
 A country surrounded by one or more landlocked country is called “doubly landlocked.”
-Landlocked countries experience economic and political challenges that would be avoided by access to the high sea.
-Thus, countries have tried to gain access to open waters at all coast including bloodshed.
-Of the 49 countries, only two lie outside the Afro-Eurasia while 16 are in Africa.
-The landlocked countries in Africa include:

 Botswana is a landlocked country located in southern Africa.
 The country occupies a total area of 224,607 square miles, making it the 48th largest country in the world.
 With a population of just over 2 million people, Botswana is one of the most sparsely populated countries in the world.
 It is surrounded by four countries of which two are landlocked.
 The four countries are Namibia, Zambia, Zimbabwe, and South Africa.
 Botswana has no access to a large water body like a sea or ocean.
 However, the Limpopo River Basin, which is a major landform in Southern Africa, lies partly in the country.
 The Chobe River forms the boundary between Botswana and Namibia.